 Subd.
 4. Change of registration.
 A county auditor who receives a registration application indicating that an individual was previously registered in a different county in Minnesota shall update the voter's record electronically through the statewide registration system in the manner prescribed by the secretary of state.
 A county auditor who receives a registration application or notification requiring a change of registration records under this subdivision as a result of an election day registration shall also check the statewide registration system to determine whether the individual voted in more than one precinct in the most recent election.

 '''

 Subd.
 5. [Repealed, 1990 c 585 s 34]

+Subd.
+6. [Repealed, 1990 c 585 s 34]

 '''